JRG-Developer/MediaRSSParser/README.md

 4) Write documentation comments for your changes (as needed).
 If you're proposing new tags be added, you *must* include a link to the namespace documentation.

-This project is (or will be soon) part of CocoaPods specs repo, which includes appledoc-parsed documentation hosted for each pod on <a href="http://cocoadocs.org">CocoaDocs</a>.
+This project is part of the CocoaPods specs repo, which includes appledoc-parsed documentation hosted for each pod on <a href="http://cocoadocs.org">CocoaDocs</a>.
 If you're not familar with appledoc, check out Mattt Thompson's (<a href="https://twitter.com/mattt">@matt</a>) introductory <a href="http://nshipster.com/documentation/">post about it</a>.

 5) Submit a pull request.